vximoraes/bank-account/README.md

 - Receive Money: Users can add a specified amount to their account balance.
 - Transfer Money: Users can transfer funds to another account, as long as they have sufficient funds.
 - Exit the program: Users can exit the program anytime.

+## Contributing
+Contributions are welcome!
+If you have ideas to refactor the code for better efficiency or cleaner design, feel free to open a pull request or submit an issue with your suggestion.